Information for Students and other Attendees

 clicking on the link above will leave this website and take you to the Handshake event page

-The 2024 Ohio State Law Fair affords students and law school representatives the opportunity to talk about what each school can offer in terms of an education and experience.
+The 2024 Ohio State Law Fair affords potential applicants and law school representatives the opportunity to talk about what each school can offer in terms of an education and experience.
 Whether you are a new first-year student, a sophomore or junior unsure about whether you want to apply to law school, a senior in the middle of the application process, or an alum considering returning to the classroom, all are welcome to attend to learn more about the benefits of a legal education as well as what law schools look for in their applicants.

-"25 Hours of Law" - workshops on October 21 and 22
+"24 Hours of Law" - workshops on October 21 and 22

 Pre-Law Resources at the Fair